 Internships at Alice James Books

 Writing Apprenticeships/Internship positions are mainly available to UMF students during the fall, spring and summer semesters.
-Each is worth four college credits and require that a student work at Alice James Books up to fifteen hours per week, depending on the semester length.
+Each is worth four college credits and require that a student work at Alice James Books up to twelve hours per week, depending on the semester length.
 B.F.A.
 UMF Creative Writing majors are required to do an internship, and many of these are completed at AJB.
 Alice James Books also accepts internship applications from students outside of the University of Maine at Farmington on a very selective basis.

 All students are welcome to apply and no prior experience in the publishing field is required; however, experience in writing, computers, or communications are qualifications we commonly seek.